Skip to Main Content

 OR

 Note number.
-Title of Catalogue.
-Edited by Editor Full Name.
-Location: Publisher, Year of publication.
+Title of Catalogue, ed.
+Editor Full Name (Location: Publisher, Year of publication), Page(s).

 Example